-How To Make Money Welding in Your Garage: Must-Have Tools
+How To Make Money Welding in Your Garage: Essential Tools and Creative Project Ideas

-Given that you have the necessary skills, welding can be a profitable side job.
-Most individuals and small businesses require welding and are not equipped to take care of it by themselves.
+Given the necessary skills, welding can be a profitable side job.
+However, most individuals and small businesses require welding and are not equipped to do it themselves.

 There are welding shops for this purpose.
 However, they can be quite expensive.
 If, on the other hand, you start your welding project at home, the set-up costs are almost nil, so you can afford to offer your customers more competitive prices.